 Not guilty: Aurora Police Officer Nathan Woodyard acquitted in Elijah McClain's death

-The jury in the trial of an Aurora police officer charged in the death of Elijah McClain reached a not guilty verdict on Monday afternoon.
-Nathan Woodyard was found not guilty of manslaughter and not guilty of criminally negligent homicide in the 2019 death of the 23-year-old Black man who was walking home at night when an encounter with first responders led to his death.
+Aurora police officer Nathan Woodyard was found not guilty Monday of manslaughter and criminally negligent homicide in the 2019 death of Elijah McClain, a 23-year-old Black man who was walking home at night when an encounter with first responders led to his death.

 Woodyard is among three Aurora police officers and two paramedics charged in McClain's 2019 death.
 The trial against the two other officers resulted in a split verdict last month with one convicted of homicide and one acquitted.
 The paramedics' trial is scheduled to begin later this month.
-Woodyard's trial has stretched across several weeks.
+Woodyard's trial stretched across several weeks and the jury deliberated for what added up to about a day-and-a-half before reaching their verdict in the afternoon on Monday.

 Prosecutors argued throughout the trial that Woodyard grabbed McClain within 8 seconds of getting out of his patrol car without introducing himself or explaining why he wanted to talk to him.
 An emergency call had come in about McClain, with someone reporting that he looked suspicious wearing a mask.
 McClain is seen on body camera video that was shown in the trial seemingly caught off guard and trying to keep walking when Woodyard approached.